amomen9/SQLServer-DBA-Tools/README.md

 	Example:

 	exec sp_restore_latest_backups @Destination_Database_Name_suffix = N'',
   			-- You can specify the destination database names' suffix here.
-If the destination database name is equal to the backup database name, -- the database will be restored on its own.
+If the destination database name already exists and is
+			-- equal to the backup database name,
+  			-- the database will be restored on its own.
 Leave empty to do so.
 							   @Destination_Database_DataFiles_Location = '',
   			-- This script creates the folders if they do not exist automatically.
 Make sure SQL Service has permission to create such folders